 Luckily, my husband Luke decided to take over captain duties and navigate us back towards the city centre using Google maps, thus avoiding having to make a humiliating call for rescue from a tourist boat that maxes out at 6mph.
 Despite our failure to properly navigate, the boat was easy to manoeuvre and a lot larger than we expected.
 You could easily fit a small group of friends aboard and bring drinks and snacks to have a sort of floating picnic.
 Expect to pay around €30 per hour per electric boat in Utrecht.

-Utrecht Waterside Canal drinks
+Utrecht Canal bars

 The canals in Utrecht are pretty unique to the Netherlands, there’s a lower level where warehouses were once located in the 13th century meaning the canals have a split level.
 Many of these former warehouses have been converted into bars and restaurants offering waterside dining and drinks.